mans1995/Network-programming/README.md

 This program has to be used on an UNIX OS because it explicitely uses some UNIX system calls.

-server : a server you launch to create, compile and execute files. client : the client that connects to the server to add .c files on it and asks the server to execute the files it sent to it. maint  : the program create and delete the shared memory and the semaphores the server needs. gstat : access the information about the created programs
+server : a server you launch to create, compile and execute files.. client : the client that connects to the server to add .c files on it and asks the server to execute the files it sent to it. maint  : the program create and delete the shared memory and the semaphores the server needs. gstat : access the information about the created programs